S.Korea c.bank keeps rates unchanged, as expected

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SEOUL Nov 13 South Korea's central bank kept interest rates steady on Thursday, in line with market expectations, as it monitors the effects of its two rate cuts this year as well as policy decisions in the United States and Japan.
+SEOUL, July 9 South Korea's central bank kept the policy interest rate steady at a record low of 1.50 percent on Thursday, in a widely expected decision after the central bank lowered rates in June to pre-emptively combat an outbreak of Middle East Respiratory Syndrome.

-The Bank of Korea's monetary policy committee kept its base rate unchanged at 2.0 percent, that matches a record low, a media official said without elaborating.
-Governor Lee Ju-yeol is due to hold a news conference from 11:50 a.m.
-(0250 GMT)
+A Bank of Korea media official announced the monetary policy committee's decision to keep the base rate unchanged without elaborating.
+Governor Lee Ju-yeol is due to hold a news conference from 11:20 a.m.
+(0220 GMT).

-All 33 analysts polled by Reuters had forecast the central bank would keep the 7-day repurchase rate on hold after cutting it in October.
-For the central bank's next move, 14 analysts predicted a rate cut, while 10 expected a hike.
-(Reporting by Christine Kim and Choonsik Yoo; Editing by Jacqueline Wong)
+All 28 analysts in a Reuters survey forecast no change in the rate this week.
+The central bank is due to announce revised economic forecasts later in the day, and a majority of those polled projected the growth forecast for this year would be downgraded.
+(Reporting by Christine Kim; Editing by Jacqueline Wong)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan